 The large number of radio listeners indicates that advertising on the radio is still very effective to do.
 Advertisements broadcast through radio broadcasting media intermediaries are shown repeatedly in one day.
 Thus, this will awaken the subconscious of the listeners to record the products and services that are being promoted by the Radio (Warnori, 2021).
 Not only that, based on surveys conducted by (Iswarinda, 2021), most Indonesians listen to the radio not only as an entertainment destination, but also to listen to accurate information, news, advertisements and also educational purposes.

 One of the increasingly advanced and prominent radio broadcast media at this time is the radios under the Mahaka Radio Integra Group (hereinafter abbreviated as MARI).
 The company even has its own streaming app by combining radio and podcasts.
 This is done so that loyal listeners from Mahaka Radio Integra (MARI) can still listen to the radio even remotely (Nathania, 2020).
 The radio streaming facility owned by Mahaka Radio Integra (MARI) is one of the efforts so that Mahaka Radio Integra (MARI) can continue to maintain its loyal listeners.
-While from the point of view of marketers or advertisers, the existence of Radio streaming facilities from Mahaka Radio Integra (MARI) is an advantage, because their ads can not only be heard by loyal listeners who are around DKI Jakarta, but also loyal listeners mahaka Radio Integra (MARI) outside DKI Jakarta.
+While from the point of view of marketers or advertisers, the existence of Radio streaming facilities from Mahaka Radio Integra (MARI) is an advantage, because their ads can not only be heard by loyal listeners who are around DKI Jakarta, but also loyal listeners Mahaka Radio Integra (MARI) outside DKI Jakarta.

-with using social media Social media and internet has a function as a medium of communication that includes the dissemination of information sources.
-Social Media & also the internet provide a way to organize activities and disseminate information tactically and usefully (Hersinta and Sofia 2020).
+In an era of increasingly sophisticated technology, the use of digital media in this era is very much needed.
+Mahaka Radio Integra (MARI) as one of the Industry that has a roles of digital radio broadcasting is not only to expand the reach of places, information and news; but also make the public participate in using the digital media.
+In the COVID-19 pandemic situation, people's behavior is driven by circumstances that force them to keep their distance from each other and interact online with using social media.
+Social media and internet has a function as a medium of communication that includes the dissemination of information sources.
+Social Media & also the internet provide a way to organize activities and disseminate information tactically and usefully This has become one of the driving factors for the use of gadgets as a daily necessity for socializing, getting information and also news (Hersinta and Sofia 2020).
 The prove that even Indonesia Health Ministry also use social media to communicate and provide the latest information about COVID-19 to the public.(Sirait and Sanjaya 2021)